We are tackling CF from all angles, so there are many different opportunities for your research to be part of the solution.

 Learn how we fund research, how to navigate our grants management system as both an applicant and awardee, and key research priorities to keep in mind to maximize your potential for being funded.

 This competition is awarding one year of free lab and office space at Bakar Labs of University of California Berkeley to applicants with emerging technology in gene editing, gene delivery, and gene therapy/gene insertion that may be applied to CF.

 Our research focuses on finding a cure, and until then, more effectively treating the most challenging complications of CF.

 The journey to end cystic fibrosis isn't a straight line.
 It is an evolving map with many paths and unique challenges.
 It requires an ambitious research agenda to accelerate treatments and drug development for the underlying cause of the disease and ultimately deliver a cure.

-The Cystic Fibrosis Foundation has committed at least $100 million from 2019-2023 to the Infection Research Initiative, a comprehensive effort to improve the detection, diagnosis, treatment, and outcomes of CF-related infections.
+Since the launch of the Infection Research Initiative in 2018, the Cystic Fibrosis Foundation has funded more than $100 million in research to improve the detection, diagnosis, treatment, and outcomes of CF-related infections.

 We support the development of many helpful tools and resources to assist you in accelerating the progress toward new scientific knowledge of and new therapies for cystic fibrosis.